jcook125/R-Code-Example/README.md

 # R-Code-Example
-An example R code chunk that demonstrates my ability to create detailed maps.
+An example `R` code chunk that demonstrates my ability to create detailed maps using the `maps` package.

 # Introduction / Context

-While in my graduate-level R class, our professor encouraged us to expand our coding skills whenever we had the time.
+While in my graduate-level `R` class, our professor encouraged us to expand our coding skills whenever we had the time.
 For one assignment, I decided to learn how to create country-level maps in R. I downloaded a dataset from the [Uppsala Conflict Data Program](https://ucdp.uu.se/) that covered organized violence events in Mali between 1989 and 2021.
 The dataset, included in this repo, contains key variables like year, type of violence, estimated number of deaths per event, and location data (latitude and longitude).

 The final map created is a geospatial representation of organized violence events in Mali between 1989 and 2021.
 Each red circle represents one violent event in the dataset.
 Click [here](https://jcook125.github.io/R-Code-Example/) to view this code and visualization.